stiglers-eponym/BeamerPresenter/INSTALL.md

 * Enabling both Poppler and MuPDF at compile time is not recommended.
 For some documents this leads to a crash of BeamerPresenter.
 * Qt PDF provides very limited features.
 Only use it as a fallback if MuPDF and Poppler cannot be used.
 Qt PDF requires a recent version of Qt (≥5.14 or ≥6.3).
 * On some platforms, MuPDF produces a larger package size.
 For some Linux distributions, using MuPDF from official repositories leads to very large packages (>20MB).
 Building MuPDF manually can significantly reduce the package size (use options like `XCFLAGS+=' -DTOFU -DTOFU_CJK -DTOFU_SIL -DFZ_ENABLE_JS=0'`).
+* It is possible to use an external program for rendering slides.
+However, you still need to provide a PDF engine.

 ## Requirements
-Building is mainly tested in Arch Linux, Xubuntu 20.04, and Kubuntu 22.04.
-Build instructions also exists for Fedora 38 and MSYS2 (on Windows), but these are not regularly tested.
+Building is currently tested in Arch Linux, Xubuntu 20.04, Kubuntu 22.04, Xubuntu 23.10, Fedora 38, and MinGW-w64 in MSYS2 (Windows).
-Older versions of Ubuntu are only compatible with [version 0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) of BeamerPresenter.

 In order to compile BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia and SVG modules installed.
 For translations you also need the linguist tools.
-Additionally, you need either the Qt bindings of Poppler, or the MuPDF libraries (which may require other libraries).
+Additionally, you need either the Qt bindings of Poppler, or the MuPDF libraries (which may require other libraries), or Qt PDF.
 Qt versions since 5.12 (for Qt 5) or 6.2 (Qt 6) are supported.

 ### Dependencies in Ubuntu